 Bread is the staff of life.
 For bread so-good-you-have-to-eat-it-all-in-one-go, we love The Handmade Bakery in Slaithwaite.
 Artisan breads, cakes and pastries, not-for-profit and a co-operative.
 What’s not to like?
-We also love Love Bread in Brighouse and The Bakehouse Coop in Mytholmroyd.
+We also love The Bakehouse Coop in Mytholmroyd.
 If you’re down Delph way, pick up a freshly-baked loaf at the Albion Farm shop.

 Once you’ve got your bread, you’ll need some cheese.
 Try ‘Pikes Delight’ or ‘Pexommier’ by Todmorden-based Pextenement, available from Pennine Wine and Cheese.
 Or if you fancy a bit of ‘How’s Yer Father’, The Saddleworth Cheese Company is happy to oblige.
 They make this and other cheeses including the blue-veined ‘Smelly Ha’porth’.
 Other producers include Ivy House Cheese and the Calderdale Cheese Company.

 Bangers and mash anyone?
 Sample some of the Saddleworth Sausage Company’s succulent sausages at The White Hart in Lydgate.
 Or try Todmorden’s Porcus sausages at The Staff of Life Inn.
 If you like beery bangers, get to Ilkley where Lishman’s make sausages with ale from Ilkley Brewery – very moreish.